-Rodrigo Duterte pardons US marine for transgender killing | DW | 07.09.2020
+Rodrigo Duterte pardons US Marine for transgender killing | DW | 07.09.2020

 "The president has erased the punishment that should be imposed on Pemberton.
 What the president did not erase was the conviction of Pemberton.
 He's still a killer," Roque told reporters.

 Roque said no explanation was needed because the granting "of pardon and parole is not a function of the judiciary but the executive."
-It's "one of the most presidential of all presidential powers," he said, adding that the Department of Justice was planning a separate appeal.
+It's "one of the most presidential of all presidential powers," he said, adding that the Justice Department was planning a separate appeal.

-Pemberton's lawyer, Rowena Garcia-Flores, told the AP news agency that Pemberton was already aware of Duterte's decision when she phoned him.
+Pemberton's lawyer, Rowena Garcia-Flores, told The Associated Press news agency that Pemberton was already aware of Duterte's decision when she phoned him.

 "I heard the news,'' Garcia-Flores quoted Pemberton as saying.
 "I'm very happy."

-Human rights group, Karapatan, slammed the pardon as a "despicable and shameless mockery of justice and servility to US imperialist interests."
+Human rights group Karapatan has slammed the pardon as a "despicable and shameless mockery of justice and servility to US imperialist interests."

 The killing of Laude has led to calls from some in the Philippines to end the US military presence in the former US colony.
 Washington and Manila are bound by a mutual defense treaty.